Skip to content

 Module br1

-' the binary file has a structure of string, int
+' the binary file has a structure string, int

-' the text file contains lines in the form name : age
+' the text file has lines of the form name: age

 Sub Main(ByVal arguments() As String)